Death of Maria Korp: Aftermath

-Korp died at 2 a.m. on Friday, 5 August 2005, and her funeral mass was held one week later and almost six months to the day after she was found.
+Korp died at 2 a.m. on Friday, 5 August 2005, and her funeral mass was held one week later.
 Forbidden by family to attend the service, Joe Korp invited the media to a private funeral ceremony at his home where he sang "Unchained Melody" and "The Lady in Red".
 That night he contacted his first wife and then a newspaper journalist, telling both that he intended to hang himself in his garage.
 Both contacted police who rushed to the house to find him standing on a ladder with a noose around his neck while talking on a mobile phone.
 According to the police report, he was looking at them through the garage window when the ladder tipped over.
 Police believe he may have been trying to regain his footing when the ladder fell.
 Surrounding his body were photographs of Korp, football memorabilia, and notes professing his innocence.
 The media reported that he was on the phone to his solicitor at the time he died and that the coroner's toxicology report indicated an alcohol reading of 0.15.

 In January 2013, Herman applied for permission to marry fellow inmate Nicole Muscat.
 On 14 February 2014, Herman was released on parole after serving a little over eight years in the Dame Phyllis Frost maximum-security prison.